 as well as in the recognition, promotion, and preservation of the state's diverse cultural heritage.
 The ongoing partnership between the RIHPHC, Rhode Island municipalities, State agencies, preservation and heritage organizations, and individuals, guided by an appreciation for the particular character and quality of the state and its communities, has been and continues to be, a substantial asset to all involved.
 Individual property owners have purchased and restored historic houses.
 Investors in commercial properties have rehabilitated and updated older buildings, downtowns, and industrial and commercial properties.
-The state's public and private colleges and universities have restored and protected many of their important historic buildings; several of these institutions have supported preservation as a whole by developing significant preservation-related academic programs related to archeology, indigenous studies, and historic preservation in general.
+The state's public and private colleges and universities have restored and protected many of their important historic buildings; several of these institutions have supported preservation as a whole by developing significant preservation in general.
 Likewise, a number of the state's religious congregations have worked individually to preserve and protect their historic houses of worship.
-Rhode Island's municipalities and State agencies have rehabilitated historic buildings, both large and small, so that they can and do continue to serve the Rhode Islanders, now and long into the future.
+Rhode Island's municipalities and federal, and State agencies have rehabilitated historic buildings, both large and small, so that they can and do continue to serve Rhode Islanders, now and long into the future.